uq-eresearch/thales/doc/thales-install-guide.md

         RAILS_ENV=production rake assets:precompile

 5. Create a wrapper script so that Unicorn can be run in the correct RVM gemset.

-        rvm current # use the result from this as the second argument in the next command
+The second argument is the name of the gemset.

-        rvm wrapper ruby-1.9.3-p374@thales thales unicorn
+        rvm wrapper `rvm current` thales unicorn

     This will create a wrapper script called `~/.rvm/bin/thales_unicorn`.